 - Our DBM is very rigid - whereas the plastic original is not.
 For this reason the factory tension spring is rigid (0.50mm thick) and excessively angled pushing the magazine forwards to counter the flex of the factory plastic parts.
 This causes problems for some customers with the magazine not clipping into our DBM unless it is pulled backwards against this tension spring when inserted.
 To correct this spring tension, remove it from the trigger housing (5mm hex key required) and reduce the angle closest to the screw hole to 90 degrees by bending it whilst clamped in a vise.

 - Don't rely on your stock having the correct spacing between the action and DBM at either the front or rear action screws - use our pillars or measure the tangs (front: 22.7mm / 0.8937" and rear: 33.02mm / 1.3" ).
 Test fit the DBM to the action first using only the pillars and action screws (no stock) to check magazine function.

-- The previous three steps account for virtually 100% of fitment issues.
-It doesn't take long to fit this DBM and have it functioning reliably.
-Contact us us first if you are having difficulty before making any modifications to your stock, magazines or DBM!
+- It doesn't take long to fit this DBM and have it functioning reliably.
+Contact us us first if you are having difficulty - we do not recommend making any modifications to your stock, magazines or DBM!